michaelbrave/Homemade-CS-Degree/FreeCodeCamp_Data_Science/Data_Science_Notes.md

 most data scientists are not formally trained in statistics machine learning and big data aren't a part of stats work in different contexts too
--they both analyze data
+- they both analyze data
--but are ecologically distinct
+- but are ecologically distinct
--different backgrounds
+- different backgrounds
--different goals and contexts
+- different goals and contexts

 it's also not business intelligence
--data on internal operations
+- data on internal operations
--make justifyable decisions
+- make justifyable decisions
 - it doesn't really use coding, premade apps
 - usually simple statistics
--focus is on domain expertise and utility
+- focus is on domain expertise and utility
--data dashboards, most are well designed and you can learn a lot about accessibility and design from looking at them
+- data dashboards, most are well designed and you can learn a lot about accessibility and design from looking at them

--identify data sources and set up framework
+- identify data sources and set up framework
--help past easy questions and data
+- help past easy questions and data
--can learn good design from BI
+- can learn good design from BI

--it's very goal oriented, related to data science but not the same
+- it's very goal oriented, related to data science but not the same

 42:00